GStreamer/gstreamer/markdown/application-development/building/bins.md

 A bin is a container element.
 You can add elements to a bin.
 Since a bin is an element itself, a bin can be handled in the same way as any other element.
-Therefore, the whole previous chapter ([Elements](manual/building/elements.md)) applies to bins as well.
+Therefore, the whole previous chapter ([Elements][elements]) applies to bins as well.

+[elements]: application-development/building/elements.md

 ## What are bins